cambridge-ceu/CEU-matters/README.md

 # CEU-scientific-meetings

-The repository will matain list of seminars, work in progress presentations, etc.
+The repository will maintain list of seminars, work in progress presentations, etc.

-A list of monthly publiccations will also be found here.